Module

 In this module, you will learn about the specific characteristics of randomized controlled trials and observational studies, as well as the concept of causal inference.
 You will then be introduced to the techniques of targeted trials through lectures by specialists in the field and a comprehensive practical session to apply the concepts learned.

-Practical information
+General information

-• 12h hours of lessons
+• 18h hours of lessons (in English)

 • Training by experts in the field

-• This course is intended for people who already have experience in clinical evaluation of health interventions.
+• This course is intended for people who already have experience in clinical evaluation of health interventions

 Dates